Health Care & Insurance

-The Psychological Services Program is committed to helping college students increase their awareness, knowledge, and resources in order to successfully meet the challenges of encountering new ideas, relating to others from diverse backgrounds, and coping with the transitions of adulthood.
+The Personal Counseling Program is committed to helping college students increase their awareness, knowledge, and resources in order to successfully meet the challenges of encountering new ideas, relating to others from diverse backgrounds, and coping with the transitions of adulthood.
 Learning to master these challenges will enhance your psychological, interpersonal, educational, and career development while at PCC and long after leaving the campus.

 All F-1 Visa international students are required to have medical insurance endorsed by PCC.
 The cost of insurance will be added to your tuition and fees at registration.
 The PCC medical insurance plan is detailed below.

 - Cost: $540 per each 6 months (subject to change)

 - Coverage Dates: July 1 to December 31 for Fall Semester, January 1 to June 30 for Spring Semester

 - Coverage: Medical and Behavioral Health services (Dental and Vision Care not covered)

 - Insurance ID Card: Will be mailed to you approximately one month after payment.
 (Carry the ID Card with you at all times).
 You can also call Ascension and have it emailed to you by attachment.

 - Insurance Claim Form: www.renstudent.com or (800) 537-1777